AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/segment-activation-microsoft-azure-eventhub.md

 - Setup an RTCDP destination to your Microsoft Azure Event Hub
 - Understand when Real-time CDP activates and what the activation payload looks like
 - Setup Visual Studio Code to develop, test and deploy your Azure project
-- Create and deploy an Azure function that consumes segments qualifications deliverd in real-time by RTCDP
+- Create and deploy an Azure function that consumes segments qualifications delivered in real-time by RTCDP

 ## Prerequisites